ManuWritesCode/ManuWritesCode/README.md

   <img alt="ManuWritesCode Banner" src="img/Header_ManuWritesCode.jpg" />
 </p>

 Hi, I'm a **_French developer_**, who wants to make his life easier with code.
 When I'm not coding, I enjoy capturing life's moments through photography.
-I'm also fascinated by robotics engineering and artificial intelligence, wich iften inspire my projects.
+I'm also fascinated by robotics engineering and artificial intelligence, which often inspire my projects.
 All codes presented here are written in **_C_** or **_Bash_** (perhaps I will use other languages), and aim to simplify my personal and professional life.
 <br />